alipirani88/snpkit/README.md

 ```
 [KPNIH1]
 # path to the reference genome fasta file.
-Ref_Path: /nfs/esnitkin/bin_group/variant_calling_bin/reference/KPNIH1/
+Ref_Path: /nfs/turbo/umms-esnitkin/data_sharing/reference/KPNIH1/
 # Name of reference genome fasta file.
 Ref_Name: KPNIH1.fasta
 ```

 Here, Ref_Name is the reference genome fasta file located in Ref_Path.
-Similarly, if you want to use a different version of KPNIH reference genome, you can create a new section in your config file with a different index name.
+Similarly, if you want to use a different version of KPNIH1 reference genome, you can create a new section in your config file with a different index name.

 ```
-[KPNIH1_new]
+[KPNIH1_V2024]
 # path to the reference genome fasta file.
-Ref_Path: /nfs/esnitkin/bin_group/variant_calling_bin/reference/KPNIH1_new/
+Ref_Path: /nfs/turbo/umms-esnitkin/data_sharing/reference/KPNIH1_V2024/
 # Name of reference genome fasta file.
-Ref_Name: KPNIH1_new.fasta
+Ref_Name: KPNIH1_V2024.fasta
 ```

 THe pipeline also requires Phaster results of your reference genome to mask phage region.
-The pipeline assumes that you have placed the reference genome fasta file `KPNIH1.fasta` in folder `/nfs/esnitkin/bin_group/variant_calling_bin/reference/KPNIH1/`, a genbank annotation file with extension `.gbf` and phaster results downloaded from Phaster website for your specific reference genome.
+The pipeline assumes that you have placed the reference genome fasta file `KPNIH1.fasta` in folder `/nfs/turbo/umms-esnitkin/data_sharing/reference/KPNIH1/`, a genbank annotation file with extension `.gbf` and phaster results downloaded from Phaster website for your specific reference genome.
 The phaster file  that pipeline expects are `summary.txt` and `phage_regions.fna`.

 ### For detailed information, please refer to the [wiki](https://github.com/alipirani88/snpkit/wiki) page.